 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-If you have ever experienced the problems of bed bugs, you already know that getting these pests is a terrible thing.
+If you have ever experienced the problems of bed bugs, you already know that getting these pests is terrible.
 Bed bugs are one of the most problematic types of pests to exterminate.
 To make matters worse, they bite and cause terrible, itchy sores.
 Sometimes, bed bug bites can cause nearly-lethal reactions to people with sensitive bodies.
 Bed bugs are not only easy to get, but they are even easier to spread.
-Worse, picking up on an infestation is hard until after they’ve already bitten you and multiplied.
+Worse, noticing an infestation is hard until after they’ve already bitten you and multiplied.
 When you face them, you will have to get rid of them.
 Sometimes, you might be dealing with a recurring hazard that could damage your home.
-What does the bed bug removal cost, and how do we remove bed bugs?
+What does bed bug removal cost, and how do we remove bed bugs?

 Signs of bed bugs remain a significant health hazard.
 In New York City, a home with a severe pest infestation is against the city’s building code.
 This means that NYC landlords are responsible for inspecting and exterminating bed bugs in their apartments.